-Sebastian Möller was born in 1968 and studied electrical engineering at the universities of Bochum (Germany), Orléans (France) and Bologna (Italy).
-From 1994 to 2005, he held the position of a scientific researcher at the Institute of Communication Acoustics (IKA), Ruhr-University Bochum, and worked on speech signal processing, speech technology, communication acoustics, as well as on speech communication quality aspects.
-From 2005 to 2015, he worked at Telekom Innovation Laboratories, an An-Institut of TU Berlin.
-He was appointed Full Professor for the subject "Quality and Usability" at TU Berlin in April 2007.
-From 2015 to 2017, he was Vice Dean for Research of the Factulty for Electrical Engineering and Computer Science at TU Berlin, and since April 2017, he serves as the Dean of this faculty.
-He also leads the research department "Speech and Language Technology" at the German Research Center for Artificial Intelligence, DFKI, since 2017.
+Sebastian Möller was born in 1968 and studied electrical engineering at the universities of Bochum, Orléans (France) and Bologna (Italy).
+From 1994 to 2005, he was a research associate and later a university lecturer at the Institute for Communication Acoustics (IKA) at Ruhr University Bochum, where he worked on speech signal transmission, speech technology and communication acoustics, as well as on aspects of the quality of speech-based systems.
+From 2005 to 2015, he worked at Telekom Innovation Laboratories, an affiliated institute of Technische Universität Berlin.
+In April 2007, he was appointed university professor in the field of "Quality and Usability" at TU Berlin.
+From 2015 to 2017 he was Vice Dean for Research of the Faculty of Electrical Engineering and Computer Science at TU Berlin, and from 2017 to 2019 Dean of this faculty.
+Since 2017, he has headed the research area "Speech and Language Technology" at the German Research Center for Artificial Intelligence, DFKI, as Scientific Director.

-Sebastian Möller received a Doctor-of-Engineering degree of Ruhr-University Bochum in 1999 for his work on the assessment and prediction of speech quality in telecommunications.
-In 2000, he was a guest scientist at the Institut dalle Molle d'Intélligence Artificielle Perceptive (IDIAP) in Martigny (Switzerland) where he worked on the quality of speech recognition systems.
-He gained the qualification needed to be a professor (venia legendi) at the Faculty of Electrical Engineering and Information Technology at Ruhr-University Bochum in 2004, with a book on the quality of telephone-based spoken dialogue systems.
-In September 2008, we worked as a Visiting Fellow at MARCS Auditory Laboratories, University of Western Sydney (Australia) on the evaluation of avatars.
-In November 2011, he was Visiting Professor at the Universidad de Granada (Spain), from Februar to April 2012 and from May to July 2014 Visiting Professor at the Ben Gurion University of the Negev in Be'er Sheva (Israel), in October 2013 Visiting Professor at NTNU in Trondheim (Norway), and from 2012 to 2018 he was Adjunct Professor at the University of Canberra (Australia).
-Since 2018, he is Adjunct Professor at the University of Technology Sydney (Australia).
-His most recent book on "Quality Engineering" was published in 2010, and his co-edited book on "Quality of Experience: Advanced Concepts, Applications and Methods" in 2014.
+Sebastian Möller received his PhD from Ruhr-Universität Bochum in 1999 with a thesis on the assessment and prediction of speech quality in communication technology systems.
+In 2000, he was a visiting scientist at the Institut dalle Molle d'Intélligence Artificielle Perceptive (IDIAP) in Martigny, Switzerland, working on the quality of speech recognition systems.
+He habilitated at the Faculty of Electrical Engineering and Information Technology at the Ruhr University Bochum in 2004 with a book on the quality of telephone-based speech dialog systems.
+In September 2008, he worked as a Visiting Fellow at MARCS Auditory Laboratories, University of Western Sydney (Australia) on the evaluation of avatars.
+In November 2011 he taught as Visiting Professor at Universidad de Granada (Spain), from February to April 2012 and from May to July 2014 he was Visiting Professor at Ben Gurion University of the Negev in Be'er Sheva (Israel), in October 2013 he was Visiting Professor at NTNU in Trondheim (Norway), and from 2012 to 2018 he was Adjunct Professor at the University of Canberra (Australia).
+Since 2018, he has been an Adjunct Professor at the University of Technology Sydney (Australia).
+His last book entitled "Quality Engineering" was published in 2010, and the book he co-edited "Quality of Experience: Advanced Concepts, Applications and Methods" in 2014.